mostlyunoriginal/cendat/README.md

     ]
 )

+# 6. Review subscriptable attributes
+for detail in ["products", "geos", "variables"]:
+    print('-'*20, detail, '-'*20)
+    pprint(cd[detail])

-# 6. Convert to a DataFrame
+# 7. Convert to a DataFrame
 # The response object can be converted to a list of Polars DataFrames
+#  which itself is easily concatenated (assuming the products are compatible)
 pums_dataframes = response.to_polars()
 if pums_dataframes:
     pums_df = pl.concat(pums_dataframes)